-The absolute best premium WooCommerce themes were listed in our top 5, but here’s a list of some others you might want to consider.
-These are all good WooCommerce themes that we recommend, but just not quite as well-rounded as the ones in the top 5.
+The absolute best premium WooCommerce themes were listed in our roundup above, but here’s a list of some others you might want to consider.
+These are all good WooCommerce themes that we recommend, but just not quite as well-rounded as our top recommendations.

 1Webmarket by ProteusThemes